 2 Concepts and Definitions

 A microflow is like a flow chart.
 On a new microflow the start event (a starting point of the microflow represented by a green dot) and the end event (an end point of the microflow represented by a red dot) exist by default.
 They are also connected by a sequence flow (a line with an arrow), where you can add new events and activities.
 For more information, see section 3 Creating a New Microflow.
+If Mendix Assist is on, it will be represented with a blue dot in the middle.
+For more information, see Mendix Assist.

 Before you start configuring microflows, familiarize yourself with the concepts and notions that the microflow editor uses: